looker-open-source/gzr/README.md

 ### User Information

-The command `lkr user help` will show details about subcommands of the user command.
+The command `gzr user help` will show details about subcommands of the user command.

 #### user me

-Display information about the current user with the command `lkr user me`.
+Display information about the current user with the command `gzr user me`.

 ```
-$ lkr user me --host foo.bar.mycompany.com
+$ gzr user me --host foo.bar.mycompany.com
 +----+----------+---------+--------------------+
 |  id|first_name|last_name|email               |
 +----+----------+---------+--------------------+